Councilmember Betty Martinez Franco

 In her first year on the Council, Betty has quickly positioned herself as a results-oriented and decisive leader, turning ideas into action and delivering meaningful change for the community:

-She established Irvine’s first Diversity, Equity, and Inclusion (DEI) Office, transforming a previously approved concept into a fully realized city initiative with accountability to residents.
+Established Irvine’s first Diversity, Equity, and Inclusion (DEI) Office, transforming a previously approved concept into a fully realized city initiative with accountability to residents.

-She has taken a stand for immigrant rights, urging the City to join the Perdomo v.
+Took a stand for immigrant rights, urging the City to join the Perdomo v.
 Noem lawsuit to oppose unlawful ICE enforcement actions and protect vulnerable communities.

 Committed to building a more connected and accessible Irvine, Betty launched a pilot bike share program in District 5, improving mobility between Woodbridge, City Hall, and UC Irvine while promoting active transportation.

-She also partnered with the Irvine Police Department to introduce a youth e-bike safety training program, giving middle school students hands-on education to keep them safe.
+Partnered with the Irvine Police Department to introduce a youth e-bike safety training program, giving middle school students hands-on education to keep them safe.

 Through her “Health & Wellness Talks with Betty,” she connects residents directly with critical services, including partnerships that raise awareness around domestic violence and family support.